International summer schools

 Please be aware the International summer schools application is not open to inbound exchange students who are studying at Nottingham for a semester or a full year.

 - International summer school opportunities for 2024 may change at any time for a number of reasons, including changes to arrangements with partner universities, travel restrictions or other circumstances outside of the university’s control.
 Every effort will be made to update this information as quickly as possible should a change occur.

 - Partner university summer schools will be offered either online or in-person, please see the individual partner university profiles for further information.

-- Students' nominations are subject to change based on the national and international Covid-19 regulations, including the University of Nottingham’s travel policy permitting travel to other countries at this time.
+- Students' nominations are subject to change based on the University of Nottingham’s international travel policy permitting travel to other countries at this time.

 - The University of Nottingham reserves the right to withdraw nominations for an in-person summer school if travel or quarantine requirements of the host country do not comply with the university’s international travel policy.

-Subject areas vary depending on each summer school, some partner universities are offering in-person programmes and some are offering online programmes for summer 2023, please see the individual partner university profiles for further information about each summer school.
+Subject areas vary depending on each summer school, some partner universities are offered in-person programmes and some offered online programmes for summer 2023, please see the individual partner university profiles for further information about each summer school offered in 2023.

 The summer schools application is competitive and open to all undergraduate students.
 For some programmes, priority will be given to students from the relevant school as confirmed in the summer school details.
 Students will be assessed on the following criteria:

 Priority will be given to students who have not previously studied abroad, or who are not due to study abroad within their degree programme at Nottingham; students who are not in their final year and who do not have resit examinations unless otherwise stated.
 However students not in these categories are still eligible to apply and their applications will be considered.